 Seiko SSB031 Chronograph Steel Case Watch

 Priced under $500, this is watch showcases Seiko’s signature quality without breaking your bank account.

 This watch features a 40mm stainless steel case attached to a stainless-steel bracelet.
 The face dial is primarily black while the markers and hands are all gray, with the second hand getting the red color treatment, giving it improved legibility.
 It is well-made and is sure to last for quite a long time.

 Of course, since Seiko makes this, the watch uses the always reliable quartz movement technology with impeccably high accuracy.
 The watch is also designed to be water-resistant for up 330-feet.

 It comes with three sub-dials, all designed to be easily read and distinguishable.
 Overall, this is one of Seiko’s most elegant chronograph watches from their mid-range collection.

 The Orient Star Retrograde accomplishes a feat that is quite rare in chronograph watches, and that is with its neat and sleek appearance.
 Chronograph watches are known for being bulky and, in some cases, having a cluttered appearance.
 This is not the case with the Orient Star Retrograde watch.

-Best Chronograph Watch – Again, we will be giving the win to Seiko.
-While Orient certainly has quite a looker with its Retrograde watch, Seiko manages to provide a more cohesive balance between quality, functionality, and style.
-The Retrograde is a fantastic looking watch though, no doubt about that.
+Chronograph Watch – Again, we will be giving the win to Seiko.
+While Orient certainly has quite a beauty with its Retrograde watch, Seiko manages to provide a more cohesive balance between quality, functionality, and style.
+The Retrograde is a fantastic-looking watch, though, no doubt about that.

 Conclusion: Seiko and Orient – Which Watch is Better?